Order in Partial Markov Categories: Introduction

-This paper is structured as follows.
-In Section \ref{sec:preliminaries} we recall the basic theory of \kl{partial Markov categories}.
-We also introduce some running examples.
-In Section \ref{sec:conditional_inequality}, we define the preorder enrichment on partial Markov categories; we display several well-known order enrichments as instances of our construction.
-Section \ref{sec:least_conditionals} is dedicated to the study of least conditionals in \kl{partial Markov categories}.
-Our main results in this section are about the relationship of least conditionals and the existence of comparators (Theorems \ref{prop:comp_cap_least_disint} and \ref{prop:cap_from_conditional}).
-Finally, Section \ref{sec:validity_increase} is an application of the conditional preorder.
-We derive a synthetic analogue of the validity-increase theorem, under suitable assumptions (Theorem \ref{thm:validity_increase}).
+Section~\ref{sec:preliminaries} recalls the basic theory of \kl{partial Markov categories} and introduces some running examples.
+Section~\ref{sec:conditional_inequality} defines the preorder enrichment on \kl{partial Markov categories}.
+We then display several well-known order enrichments as instances of our construction.
+Section \ref{sec:least_conditionals} studies \kl{least conditionals} in \kl{partial Markov categories}.
+Our main results in this section are about the relationship of \kl{least conditionals} and the existence of comparators (Theorems~\ref{prop:comp_cap_least_disint} and~\ref{prop:cap_from_conditional}).
+Finally, Section~\ref{sec:validity_increase} is an application of the conditional preorder.
+We derive a synthetic analogue of the validity-increase theorem under suitable assumptions (Theorem~\ref{thm:validity_increase}).

-Throughout this paper we will use string-diagrammatic notation with the diagrams written from left to right.
-For a detailed introduction to string-diagrammatic calculi, see \cite{selinger2010survey}.
+Throughout the paper we will use string-diagrammatic notation with the diagrams written from left to right.
+For a detailed introduction to string-diagrammatic calculi, see Selinger's survey~\cite{selinger2010survey}.
 Occasionally, we will also apply equational reasoning.
-To ease notation, we will treat all monoidal categories as if they were strict.
+Thanks to the strictification theorem for monoidal categories \cite{mac1998categories}, we may treat all monoidal categories as if they were strict, without loss of generality.